 2. Confirmed sub-surface cultural resources include the intact remains of the high-status 18th century mortuary vault of Thomas Cornwell (1722-66).
-The architectural feature is characterized by a worked and mortared stacked-stone construction with associated disturbed and possibly nondisturbed contexts.
+The architectural feature is a stacked-stone and mortar construction with associated disturbed and possibly non-disturbed contexts present.
 The recovery of 30 small chipped stones in a exterior context below the elevation of the top of the north vault wall gives rise to the possibility of the presence of a builder's trench.
 Disturbance to the vault has included the disturbance of its interior context to minimum depth of .5', and the removal and fracturing of its inscribed brown sandstone lid.
 There is inconclusive evidence that the vault was disturbed early, perhaps as early as the late 18th century.